 While many doctors or practitioners in the hospital will use the Gomco or Plastibell, Rabbi Rappaport will only use the Mogen clamp type of metal.
 Additionally, whereas in the hospital or doctor’s office type of setting, the procedure can take 10-20 minutes, Rabbi Rappaport guarantees his procedure will take 30-40 seconds.
 His method is the quickest, most painless, and precise method, thus supporting his pledge of a perfect experience!

 If you are planning to organize a ritual circumcision for your child, let Rabbi Rappaport do the job.
 Contact him anytime on his personal cell at: 443-790-6541.
-You can also send him an email at email@example.com or visit his website.
+You can also send him an email at firstname.lastname@example.org or visit his website.
 He will be happy to help!
 We also invite you to read or write a review of your experience with Rabbi Rappaport!